Day 1: "Rooting & Rising" / जड़ से उठान

 >

 Like the Banyan tree, your practice today has planted roots.
 These roots will grow -- not just on the mat, but in everything you do.
-In the way you stand, the way you breathe, the way you meet the world.

 >